prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 The first version will not:

+- Update existing HLDs or other documents in Confluence
+- Support Confluence, SharePoint, or other external document systems as editable MVP sources
 - Rewrite the complete company knowledge base
 - Publish changes without human approval
 - Treat AI-generated text as fact